nmeri17/suphle-docs/src/index.md

 - *Rust:* Macros, Result
 - *Phoenix:* Livewire

 It may interest you to know that some of these best practices were only found to intersect after Suphle was mostly complete rather than a premeditated attempt to build a chimera of widely acclaimed functionality.
 That is why in Suphle, their implementation details differ.
-For instance, Suphle's modules are wired/built differently.
+For instance, Suphle's modules are wired/built differently, our transaction decorator does more than just transactions, and so on.

 The rest of the documentation goes into thorough detail about how that, as well as other implementations you're used to were improved upon.

 ## How it's different